- What is included in the ticket price?

 Should I tip the tour guide?

 Leaving a 15-20% gratuity for your tour guide is customary, especially if you had a great time and wish to recognize the tour guide for a job well done.
 A tip is always greatly appreciated!
-(Note: We recognize that most people don’t carry cash these days, so most of our guides are able to accept credit cards at the end of the tour.)Back to top »
+(Note: We recognize that most people don’t carry cash these days, so our guides are able to accept credit cards at the end of the tour.)Back to top »

 Do I have to purchase tickets in advance?